boltlessengineer/boltlessengineer.github.io/src/content/blog/neovim-config-without-plugins.md

 Neovim has default comment support since v0.10. (`:h commenting`)

+## Then why should I need those plugins?

+Most of them provide better performance or more various features than Neovim's native solutions.
+Some plugins are valuable just for their abstraction.

+- You won't want to write all those configs to setup new Language Server or TreeSitter parser in your config.
+- You might want more complex features than Neovim's built-in functionalities provide.
+- You might even want features that doesn't exist in Neovim from core.
+- Some Neovim's built-in features can be slow.

+These are all situations where plugins take place.

+If you find better way of doing some abstractions or you made some cool new features, you can make that config as a standalone plugin.
+That's how Neovim's plugin community has grown.

 ## Conclusion

 You can still have basic functionalities needed for code editing only with native Neovim APIs.
+I won't recommend you using Neovim without plugins, but now you know that it is kinda possible.

 [nvim-snippets]: https://github.com/garymjr/nvim-snippets
 [Luasnip]: https://github.com/L3MON4D3/LuaSnip